Skip to main content

 After your customers submit this form, the TCPA consent record, along with the phone number and subscription status, will be added to their profiles.

-Important: It's impossible to enable the Omnisend form with SMS opt-in without adding a legal consent item.
-With TCPA consent in place, we can be sure that your customers are informed that you will be sending your marketing to the phone number they provide on the sign-up form.
+Important: You cannot enable an Omnisend form with SMS opt-in without adding a legal consent item.
+With TCPA consent in place, we can ensure that your customers are informed that you will be sending your marketing to the phone number they provide on the sign-up form.

 To stay compliant: